percona/k8spxc-docs/docs/TLS.md

 If a cert-manager is used, it should take care of updating the certificates.
-If you generate certificates manually, you are should take care of updating them in proper time.
+If you generate certificates manually, you should take care of updating them in proper time.

 TLS certificates issued by cert-manager are short-term ones.
 Starting from the Operator version 1.9.0 cert-manager issues TLS certificates for 3 months, while